 - Complete travel itinerary if you have already booked your tickets, or just a description of what you plan to do once in Canada;

-- A letter of invitation from the company you are visiting from the workshop, conference, or trade show organizers;
+- A letter of invitation for Canada visa application from the company you are visiting from the workshop, conference, or trade show organizers;

 - Registration documents of the company you work for;